marian-nmt/marian-dev/doc/graph/operator.md

 The final component of the functional operator is to call the macro that enables interoperability with the framework of [/src/functional](/src/functional).
-For a unary operator, this is the marco `UNARY`.
+For a unary operator, this is the macro `UNARY`.

 ```cpp
 UNARY(Sin,     sin,        Ops<ElementType>::sin(x));